 Rome is an ideal destination for a family vacation.
 With so many things to do and places to see, there is sure to be something for everyone.
-Plus, there is amazing food, good weather, unbeatable history and it is home to both the Vatican and ‘La dolce Vita’.
-To no surprise, Rome is consistently ranked in the Top 5 destinations in Europe.
+Plus, there is amazing food, good weather, unbeatable history and it is home to both the Vatican and ‘La Dolce Vita’.
+Here are my top 5 tips for a family vacation in the Eternal City.

-The History
+The History of The Eternal City

-Tourists are spoilt for choice when it comes to monuments in Rome.
-There is the Colosseum, the Roman Forum, the Pantheon, Circus Maximus, the Trevi Fountain, St. Peter’s Basilica and Vatican and so many more.
 However, it is good to plan exactly where you want to visit in advance especially if you are traveling with kids.
 After all, standing in a long line under the hot Italian sun is probably not how you want to spend your vacation!
 There are plenty of tours and guides around the city for both adults and kids.
 For example, if you want to visit the Vatican, (and really, who wouldn’t when they come to Rome?), you can even do a kids’ tour where the little ones are provided with an illustrated map and treasure hunt.
-Hint: be sure to book your tickets in advance so you can skip the line at the Vatican.

-The Food
+The Food in Rome

 Let’s face it, for most of us visiting Italy for the first time there is probably one thing on our mind: food!
-Typical Roman dishes are a must try.
+Typical Roman dishes are a must-try:

 - Spaghetti alla Carbonara with egg, salt and pecorino cheese